When it comes to your content marketing strategy, blogging should be home base.

 14. Blogging is affordable

-Yes, whether or not you decide to use the free blog provided by StoryChief, it is still possible in this day and age to blog for free on other platforms.
+Yes, whether or not you decide to use the free blog provided by StoryChief, it is still possible in this day and age to blog for free on other platforms like many other popular blogs.

 Level up your inbound marketing game by investing in high quality blogging.
 Not only will you drive traffic your way but you'll be able to repurpose your content so you're not constantly reinventing the wheel.

-For content marketing teams, blogging is much more manageable and affordable than other types of content like YouTube videos or webinars.
+For content marketing teams, blogging is a successful content strategy and much more manageable and affordable than other types of content like YouTube videos or webinars.

 15. Blogging supports your other content strategies